You are here

 - work-related injuries

-Emergency care is provided by physicians and ED staff in the hospital's ED for those cases where not receiving immediate treatment could result in a loss of life or other complications—for example, conditions such as stroke, heart attack, or poisoning.
+Emergency care is provided by physicians and Emergency Department (ED) staff in the hospital's ED for those cases where not receiving immediate treatment could result in a loss of life or other complications—for example, conditions such as stroke, heart attack, or poisoning.

 - abdominal pain